1. Because we can

 5. Because our blog has eaten away at our edgy authenticity

 This one really resonates with me.
 In the end, my first personal blog, “HerMelness Speaks…Out,” became about writing to suit the tastes of others.
 My thoughts on the world, while not inauthentic, were certainly tailored to appeal to editors, potential publishers, and an audience I didn’t actually have a seat in.
-Walking away from HerMelness and writing freely and authentically again on What Mel Did has been liberating and joyful.
+Choosing to walk away from a blog—HerMelness— and write freely and authentically again on What Mel Did has been liberating and joyful.
 As grateful as I am that my words continue to resonate with others, we might be wary if our audiences have become our employers and are the ones now putting words in our mouths.

 6. Because we’re horrible writers